hz37/position/README.md

 # position
-Max for Live device for Ableton Live that show position
+Max for Live device for Ableton Live that shows position